Text Annotation and Association Objects

 See the Process permissions or ask your Administrator for assistance.

-Add a Text Annotation element from one of the following locations in Process Modeler:
+Add a Text Annotation object from one of the following locations in Process Modeler:

-Follow these steps to add a Text Annotation element from the Object panel to the Process model:
+Follow these steps to add a Text Annotation object from the Object panel to the Process model:

 1. Ensure that the Object panel is visible.
 If not, click the Add icon from the Object bar at the bottom.

-2. Click the Text Annotation object from one of the following sections:
+2. Click the Text Annotation object from the Object panel to select it.

-3. Click the location in the Process model to place this element.
-If a Pool element is in your Process model, the Text Annotation element cannot be placed outside of the Pool element.
+3. Click the location in the Process model to place this object.
+If your process has a Pool object, the object cannot be placed outside of the Pool.

-Follow these steps to add a Text Annotation element from the Object bar to the Process model:
+Follow these steps to add a Text Annotation from the Object bar to the Process model:

 1. Ensure that the Text Annotation object is pinned to the Object bar.
-If not, pin it.
+If not, see instructions to pin it.

-3. Click the location in the Process model to place this element.
-If a Pool element is in your Process model, the Text Annotation element cannot be placed outside of the Pool element.
+3. Click the location in the Process model to place this object.
+If your process has a Pool object, the object cannot be placed outside of the Pool.

-The Text Annotation element has the following panels that contain settings:
+The Text Annotation object has the following panels that contain settings:

 Configuration Panel Settings